DarthMike/iOS-LocalizationsChecker/README.md

 - A file in correct directory in bundle
 - A string matching the key in the file!

 This breaks. **A LOT**.
-When sources, UI, strings, wireframes, and requirements change, in multiplatform projects.
+When sources, UI, strings, wireframes, and requirements change, in multi-platform projects.
 When a string is not found, system replaces with default language one, or with programmer-supplied default.

 **We want to ease the pain of finding where you forgot to add your strings.**